 Your login name will be used to log in to the site, using a password also of your own choosing.
 When you are logged in, your login name will be displayed in the top menu bar, but only you will be able to see it.

 For more information on how obfuscated (anonymised) usage data may be used by our third parties, please see the What are cookies and why and how do we use them and Which third-party services do we make use of sections below.

 How can you access, change or delete your personal information?

 In your user account settings you can access and change your login name, your email address, and your password.

 You can request AirHistory.net to delete your account, in which case the information and all associated photos along with their data will be permanently removed from all AirHistory.net's databases.
 However, it is strongly preferred that you allow your account to remain dormant so your photos remain part of the database.
 That way they remain accessible to researchers and other users who have an interest in your photos.
 If you allow your uploaded photos to remain online but would like your personal information to be removed from our databases, this can be accomplished by changing your photographer display name to an alias and removing your email address from our databases.
 Our Support staff can assist you to accomplish this.
-To submit such a request, please contact the AirHistory.net Support staff using the Contact link at the bottom of the page.
+To submit such a request, please contact the AirHistory.net Support staff using the Contact link at the bottom of this page.

 Where is your personal information stored and how do we protect it?

 The information you have given us is stored in the AirHistory.net database, which is located on webservers in The Netherlands.
 We will ensure that this database is secure and can only be accessed by a limited number of authorised people.

 We are using SSL (HTTPS) to secure all communications between our servers and your web browser, and also between our servers and those of all third parties we may make use of.

 Your email address and password are not stored in plain text but are encrypted using strong encryption and hashing algorithms specifically designed for this purpose, to ensure protection against unauthorised access to your personal information.